 No one questioned Firpo as a legitimate challenger to Dempsey, though few gave him a chance to win.
 Big and tough, the Argentinian strongman had defeated Jess Willard and Gunboat Smith, among others, to establish himself as a top contender.
 Eighty thousand packed the Polo Grounds to witness Dempsey’s fifth title defense and after the referee had delivered his instructions and the fighters had removed their towels and robes, the crowd immediately saw the difference in size between the two men.
 Firpo outweighed the champion by 25 pounds and had a far bigger upper body.
 Some wondered if Dempsey might finally have a serious challenge on his hands.

-Amazingly, after the seventh knockdown, and with less than a minute left in the round, Firpo somehow launched a devastating counterattack that almost ended the fight.
+Amazingly, after the seventh knockdown, and with less than a minute left in the round, Firpo somehow gathered himself and launched a ferocious counterattack that almost ended the fight.
 To everyone’s astonishment he put Dempsey on the run with a volley of powerful rights, driving the champion to the ropes where a final right hand clout detonated on Jack’s jaw and propelled him out of the ring.
 Few could believe what they were seeing as Dempsey, his feet high in the air, landed on his back in the press section.
 For a shocking moment, it appeared that Firpo, who seconds ago was picking himself up off the floor, would triumph.

 For the next three years Dempsey burnished that more appealing image as he stayed out of the prize ring and instead became a full-time celebrity, appearing in various exhibitions, stage plays and movies, and then marrying gorgeous film star Estelle Taylor.
 He was more popular than ever by the time he finally fought again in 1926, and in fact his defeats to Gene Tunney only served to endear him all the more to an American public which could not relate to the aloof new champion.
 And by the time Dempsey retired in 1928 he had become not just a star of boxing and the “Roaring Twenties,” but an icon of Americana. – Michael Carbert